Stacy (Malaysian singer): 2014–2016: #1

-The success of her final single from Stay-C, "Bosan" is proven when the song managed to compete in the grand final of AJL28 in January 2014.
+The success of her final single from Stay-C, "Bosan" was proven when the song managed to compete in the grand final of AJL28 in January 2014.
 It was her fifth time competing in the final round of the most prestigious musical event in Malaysia.
 Her performance was received with mixed reviews by critics.

 Stacy's third album, #1 was released on 17 May 2014 at Zouk KL.
 The album contains 10 songs, including the single, "Gilalah" and the collaboration with Indonesian boyband, SM*SH, "Hello".
 The album has 2 CDs, whereby CD2 features remix version of the songs.
-Besides Malaysia, the album was released in Singapore, Indonesia and Brunei.
+The album was released in Malaysia, Singapore, Indonesia and Brunei.
 The album proved Stacy's artistry as she was involved directly in the making of the album from the beginning to the end.

 Stacy proved herself once again as a consistent artist when her first single "Gilalah" made it to the final of AJL29 in 2015.
 "Gilalah" was a commercial success, having been played on the mainstream radios such as ERA.fm and Hot.fm every so often.
-It was the first song where Stacy was involved in making the lyrics totally.
+It was the first song where Stacy was fully involved in making the lyrics.
 The video of the single was directed by herself and first showed exclusively on MeleTop.

 In September 2014, Stacy released the video of "Patah" a promotional single from the album.
 Despite the solid vocal performance, the song failed to crack the radio charts.

 Stacy made a triumphant comeback to the music and radio charts with her third single, "Not For Sale" featuring Malaysian famous rapper Altimet, which charted highly on most radio charts, as well as topping the Muzik-Muzik charts.
 "Not For Sale" also became a soundtrack for Malay popular drama "Tuan Anas Mikael".
 The accompanying music video was released on 4 August 2015.
 The song also brought Stacy to her 7th AJL appearance in January 2016.
 Although she was sick a day before her performance, she wowed the audiences with her vocals and moves.

-It is confirmed that Stacy would release a new single entitled "Romeo" in December 2015.
-The single was later released on 30 January 2016.
+Stacy's single "Romeo" was released on 30 January 2016.
 Her husband, Akim wrote the song for her.
 After her marriage with Akim, she released a song called "Bila-Bila" which discusses her love for her husband.
 The song was released on Team Sangat Gila Stacy channel on YouTube on 22 October 2016.
 Stacy later took a break from music due to pregnancy and taking care of her family.